publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/codebase-community.md

 * help people work together on the codebase
 * can include digital, telepresence and in person means
 * can include any contribution to the codebase, including code, documentation and tests
-* can include support in coordinating the financing, technical architecture and governance of the codebase
+* can include support in coordinating the technical architecture and governance of the codebase